firebolt-db/godocs/docs/Overview/billing.md

 ## Billing setup and monitoring

 You can use Firebolt's billing dashboard to monitor resource consumption, track expenses, monitor payments, and analyze billing trends efficiently.
+To view the billing dashboard, follow steps 1-3 in the following section to [set up billing for fully-manged plans](#set-up-billing-for-fully-managed-plans).

 Billing invoices are generated on a monthly basis, and provide a detailed breakdown of resource consumption and associated costs.

 ### Set up billing for fully-managed plans